lucasmlp/helm-cli/README.md

 ## Unit tests

-I've written unit tests to all methods in the service package. and got 100% coverage in all of them but the add repoitory.
+I've written unit tests to all methods in the service package and got 100% coverage in all of them but the add repoitory.
 To cover 100% of that package I would have had to wrap the os and url packages in the adapter packages so as to be able to create mocks for it.
 ## Installation

 To install and use the Helm CLI, follow these steps: